 Red chem-lights often are associated with an emergency.
 When you combine the use of a red chem-light with a blue one, it means that you require immediate assistance that could mean life or death (think police lights).
-Green chem-lights are often associated with safety.
+Green chemlights are often associated with safety.

 To relay that your area is safe, drop a green chem-light in the area you’ve deemed safe.
 Blue chem-lights alone convey the same message as green lights, or could warn others of a water crossing while moving through the woods if silence is your motive.